The best travel rewards cards "Do the Freddie"

 The American Airlines AAdvantage loyalty scheme won a quadruple whammy at the awards ceremony:

-Bet there were free (though tiny) bags of peanuts in the airline's marketing department next morning.
-The credit card most associated with this program is the Citi® Platinum Select® / AAdvantage® Visa Signature® Card.
+Bet there were free (though tiny) bags of peanuts in the airline’s marketing department next morning.
+The credit card most associated with this program is the Citi® Platinum Select® / AAdvantage® World MasterCard®.
 In many ways, this is very similar to the Gold Delta SkyMiles product.
 A few key perks when you fly American Airlines are:

-- Earn 30,000 American Airlines AAdvantage® bonus miles after $1,000 in purchases within the first 3 months of cardmembership*
+1. Earn 30,000 American Airlines AAdvantage® bonus miles after $1,000 in purchases in the first 3 months of cardmembership*

-- Priority Boarding with Group 1 privileges* and 25% savings on eligible in-flight purchases*
+3. Group 1 boarding and 25% savings on eligible in-flight purchases*

 The annual fee is also $95, but again this is waived for the first 12 months.
 Those 30,000 bonus miles can be yours for signing up, but you have to spend $1,000 on the card in the first three months of cardmembership to qualify.

 There are some differences, too.
-With the Citi product, you can earn up to 10,000 miles a year for redeeming miles (good idea!), and you can receive a $100 American Airlines flight discount each year if you meet certain purchasing thresholds and renew your cardmembership.
+With the Citi product, you can earn $100 American Airlines Flight Discount every cardmembership year with qualifying purchases and cardmembership renewal.
 That more than covers the annual fee if you qualify.

 So are these Citi and American Express products the best airline credit cards currently available in the U.S.?
 Well, that will depend on your personal needs and travel patterns.
 But according to the Freddie Awards, plenty of frequent fliers think they are.